 (f) Statements of Child.
 Any statements made by the child during the preliminary inquiry or pretrial diversion are not admissible in the delinquent or unruly subject proceeding prior to the dispositional hearing.

 Advisory Commission Comments.

 The procedures set forth in this rule essentially allow for a process similar to informal adjustment, with no official finding as to guilt; however, because conditions of a pretrial diversion may be more demanding than those allowed in an informal adjustment there must be court approval of any agreement.
 Prior to determining whether a case is appropriate for pretrial diversion, the designated court officer should follow the procedures in Rule 201(a)–(c), regarding the preliminary inquiry.
-Though sanctions, such as community service work or monetary restitution, are not allowed to be imposed on an informal adjustment, these sanctions are appropriate requirements for a pretrial diversion.

 Courts should develop written local procedures and criteria for initiating pretrial diversion.
 Such criteria might include a listing of the types of cases, or charges, which might be handled by pretrial diversion.
 Pretrial diversion might be initiated by the parties or by the court itself, through motion or through whatever other procedure the court determines is appropriate.
 Local rules and procedures should ensure the district attorney general is notified of cases in which pretrial diversion is being considered, in light of the legitimate public interest in the disposition of more serious cases.